+General Duties of the Equality Act Does it have an impact?
+In what way?
+What is the evidence?
 Abolishing illegal discrimination, harassment and victimisation No It is not anticipated that the proposal will have an impact on the school's statutory duty to protect learners from any discrimination, harassment or persecution.
 Promoting equal opportunities Yes The aim is to promote equal opportunities and encourage the alternative schools to continue following equality policies and procedures.
-We believe that learners will receive more equal opportunities when placed at an alternative school because the learners will receive learning experiences that are based on national learning principles, with a variety of styles including working in mass groups, smaller groups, partner work and individual within their specific age range together with lessons differentiated appropriately for the age range.
+If the proposal were to be realised, it is anticipated that learners will receive more equal opportunities when placed at an alternative school because the learners will receive learning experiences that are based on national learning principles, with a variety of styles including working in mass groups, smaller groups, partner work and individual within their specific age range together with lessons differentiated appropriately for the age range.
 Encouraging good relationships Yes As a number of children who live in Ysgol Felinwnda's catchment area already attends Ysgol Bontnewydd and Ysgol Llandwrog, a connection has already been formed between the schools and the Felinwnda community.
 However, opportunities are promoted for the school to build on its current connections with the Felinwnda community.
 Relationships and sexuality education (RSE) is a statutory requirement in the Curriculum for Wales framework and is published under section 71 of the Curriculum and Assessment (Wales) Act 2021and is mandatory for all learners from ages 3 to 16.
 RSE has a positive and empowering role in learners' education and plays a vital role in helping learners to form and maintain a range of relationships, which are all based on mutual trust and respect, are at the core of relationship and sexuality education.
 These relationships are critical to the development of emotional well-being, resilience and empathy.
 An understanding of sexuality with an emphasis on rights, health, equality and fairness empowers learners to understand themselves, take responsibility for their own decisions and behaviours and form relationships.
-We believe that learners will receive more opportunities to develop relationships and learn collaboratively as part of a larger class.
+If the proposal is implemented, it is anticipated that learners will receive more opportunities to develop relationships and learn collaboratively as part of a larger class.